SohaT7/Bikeshire/README.md

 ## Results
 ### Cloud SQL Queries
 Queries run on Cloud SQL (shown below) included:
-* Top starting stations (where number of users is greater than 250000), arranged in a descending alphabetical order (i.e. by station name)
+* Top starting stations (where number of users are greater than 250000), arranged in a descending alphabetical order (i.e. by station name)
-* Top starting stations (where number of users is greater than 250000), arranged in a descending order by number of users
+* Top starting stations (where number of users are greater than 250000), arranged in a descending order by number of users
-* Top end stations (where number of users is greater than 250000), arranged in a descending alphabetical order (i.e. by station name)
+* Top end stations (where number of users are greater than 250000), arranged in a descending alphabetical order (i.e. by station name)
-* Top end stations (where number of users is greater than 250000), arranged in a descending order by number of users
+* Top end stations (where number of users are greater than 250000), arranged in a descending order by number of users

 <img style="width:100%" alt="topStart" src="https://github.com/SohaT7/Bikeshire/blob/main/Resources/Images/topStart.png">